-The Michigan study found United Airlines (56) and Delta Air Lines (59), both of which are coming out of Chapter 11 bankruptcy, finishing at the bottom among all airlines.
-Several other major airlines such as Northwest (61), also suffering with financial problems, didn’t finish much higher.
+The Michigan study found United Airlines and Delta Air Lines finishing at the bottom among all airlines.
+Several other major airlines, such as Northwest, didn’t finish much higher.

-The study asked approximately 20,000 people during the first quarter of 2007 to rate their level of satisfaction across 19 industries.
-The only industry to rank lower than the airlines was the cable and satellite TV industry at 62.
+The study asked approximately 20,000 people to rate their level of satisfaction across 19 industries.
+The only industry to rank lower than the airlines was the cable and satellite TV industry.

 Meanwhile, the ACSI found that customer satisfaction as a whole was at an all-time high.
 The overall index increased to 74.9, its highest level since the survey was first conducted in 1994.
-Retail and financial services saw the most gain in customer satisfaction improvements, with major stores like Costco and Best Buy scoring well, as well as banks Wachovia and Wells Fargo.
+Retail and financial services saw the most gain in customer satisfaction improvements, with major stores like Costco and Best Buy scoring well, as well as some banks.

 At this point in time, airlines can only dream of the numbers the financial and retail industries are pulling in when it comes to customer satisfaction.
-In spite of rising fuel costs, security issues and labor woes, Delta’s CEO James Whitehurst knows exactly where the problem lies, commenting in a recent MSNBC story that “the root cause of why we are in bankruptcy is because we lost sight of the customer.”
+In spite of rising fuel costs, security issues, and labor woes, Delta’s CEO knows exactly where the problem lies, commenting in a MSNBC story that “the root cause of why we are in trouble is because we lost sight of the customer.”

 What can airlines do to recapture some consumer trust and satisfaction?
 Start by unlocking the secrets of one of its own – Southwest Airlines.
 The low-frills carrier scored highest among airlines on the ACSI with a 76.
 Southwest operates on a smaller scale than the bigger airlines, but what it does, it does very well.

 Achieving high levels of customer satisfaction can’t be accomplished simply with meetings and PowerPoint presentations.
 It takes an investment in people.
-Home Depot made a $350 million investment in store operations, new hires and more training, which helped the retail giant improve its ACSI ranking by 4.5 points in 2006.
+Home Depot made a $350 million investment in store operations, new hires, and more training, which helped the retail giant improve its ACSI ranking by 4.5 points.

 The airlines will have to do more with less, operating with a lot fewer employees.
-In 2000, U.S. carriers had 672,294 workers on the books.
-In 2005, that number dropped to 529,590, according to the Department of Transportation’s Bureau of Transportation Statistics.
+Two decades ago, U.S. carriers had 672,294 workers on the books.
+Today, that number has dropped to 592,228, according to the Department of Transportation’s Bureau of Transportation Statistics.
 The result?
-The 20 airlines reported an on-time arrival rate of 73.1 percent in January 2007, down from 78.8 12 months earlier.
+Airlines reported an on-time arrival rate of 73.1 percent, down from 78.8 12 months earlier.
 Mishandled bag reports also shot up from 6.93 per 1,000 passengers to 8.19 in the same time span.